Navigating business loan requirements can be a daunting task, with a myriad of stipulations and paperwork involved.

 A good business plan is a document that details your business goals and how you plan to meet them.

-The document should include a brief description of your business, how you market your products or services, and how you plan to increase sales volumes.
+The document should briefly describe your business, how you market your products or services, and how you plan to increase sales volumes.

 Here are some of the specific details most business plans have: